Cross Country Wireless APRS Messenger program

 A useful web page describing the set-up and theory behind APRS Messenger is available here.

-The frequencies used for APRS over PSK, MFSK16 and GMSK are 10.1497 MHz worldwide and 7.0497 MHz in the UK.
-A frequency of 14.1017 MHz is also used for Net14 APRS over digimodes and testing of APRS over MFSK16 is currently taking place on this frequency.
-Radio frequency on a SSB transceiver is dial frequency + tone frequency USB or dial frequency - tone frequency LSB.
+The frequencies used for APRS over PSK, MFSK16 and GMSK are 10.1497 MHz worldwide and 7.0473 MHz in Australia.
+A frequency of 14.1017 MHz is also used for Net14 APRS over digimodes.
+Radio frequency settings for digital modes on a SSB transceiver is dial frequency + tone frequency USB or dial frequency - tone frequency LSB.
+For example a radio dial frequency of 10.1476 Mhz on USB plus a tone frequency of 2.1 kHz gives 10.1497 MHz.
+For the 40m frequency used in Australia a dial frequency of 7.0452 MHz on USB plus a tone frequency of 2.1 kHz gives 7.0473 MHz.
 Igates in Europe, US and Australia are already in operation.
 Please use an SSID of -63 for APRS over PSK, MFSK and GMSK operation.
 The original program only had PSK-63 hence the choice of -63.

-Although the program is designed to promote our APRS TNC Digi Tracker it will work with other serial TNC's that accept the conv and Ctl-C commands for converse operation.
+The program will work with serial TNC's that accept the conv and Ctl-C commands for converse operation.

 APRS is a registered trademark of Bob Bruninga WB4APR.
 Click here to view Bob's website.

 APRS is an international network of amateur radio stations providing real-time GPS based vehicle or event position reporting, weather reporting and simple message handling for educational, experimental or emergency use.
-APRS uses a common radio frequency of 144.800 MHz throughout Europe.
+APRS uses a common VHF radio frequency of 144.800 MHz throughout Europe, 144.390 MHz in the USA.
 Digital repeating (digipeating) is used to extend the range of mobile and low power stations over a wider area.
 In addition to the radio network internet gateways provide a two-way port to the APRS-IS (APRS Internet System) so that stations local to the gateway can be seen worldwide on APRS viewing programs such as Xastir or UI-View.

-APRS over PSK and GMSK is a new mode allowing mobile or fixed station APRS operation on HF from remote areas away from the coverage of the VHF APRS network.
+APRS over PSK, GMSK and MFSK was originally developed in 2011 to allow mobile or fixed station APRS operation on HF from remote areas away from the coverage of the VHF APRS network or the internet.
 Using 10.1497 MHz as a common frequency in Europe and the USA a typical range of 400 to 2000 miles from fixed and mobile stations using modest equipment can be expected.
-There are several Igates operating in Europe and the USA transferring received packets and messages from 7.0497 MHz and 10.1497 MHz to the APRS-IS.
+There are several Igates operating in Europe, the USA and Australia transferring received packets and messages from 10.1497 MHz worldwide and 7.0473 MHz in Australia to the APRS-IS.
+Recent developments have added the MFSK-4 mode to allow a second slow speed traffic channel for stations using low power from battery or solar powered remote stations.
+This is transmitted on a separate frequency 210 Hz higher than the main channel.

 Back to Index